endojs/endo/demo/README.md

 must be rewritten, because:

-* 1: the display would never get a change to refresh, so we'd never see the guessed code changing
+* 1: the display would never get a chance to refresh, so we'd never see the guessed code changing
 * 2: the web browser would pop a "this script is taking too long" dialog box after maybe 15 seconds of constant execution, since it looks like an